What is a Topical Map? And Why You Need One

 • Voice Assistants

-Subtopics are where you build true depth.
-They break down each main topic into more specific areas, creating a clear hierarchy.
-Our methodology typically maps content down through multiple levels of subtopics to ensure no part of a subject is left uncovered.
+Subtopics are where you build topical depth.
+They break down each main topic into more specific areas, creating a clear topical hierarchy.
+Our methodology typically maps content down through multiple levels of subtopics to ensure no part of the core subject is left uncovered.

 Continuing our smart home example: